cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 ## Pseudorandom Generators {#prgs}

-A pseudorandom generator (PRG) is a deterministic function whose outputs are longer than its inputs.
-When the input is chosen uniformly at random, this induces a certain distribution over the possible output.
-The output distribution is pseudorandom if it is indistinguishable from the uniform distribution.

-The `PRG`s used in this document have a simpler form, with fixed output lengths:
+A pseudorandom generator (PRG) is a deterministic function whose output distribution is indisinguishable from the uniform distribution when provided with uniformly random inputs.
+The `PRG`s used in this document have fixed output
+lengths:

 - `Nout`: The length in bytes of an output from this PRG.
-- `PRG(seed) -> output`: Produce a byte string of length `Nout` from an input byte string `seed`.
+- `PRG(seed) -> output`: Produce a byte string of length `Nout` from an input byte string `seed` of arbitrary length.

-The fixed sizes are for both security and simplicity.

 `PRG`s used with the frameworks in this document MUST provide the bit-security required to source input randomness for PQ/T components from a seed that is